RubixML/Credit/README.md

 # Credit Card Default Predictor
 An example Rubix ML project that is able to predict the probability of a customer defaulting on their credit card bill the next month using a [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) estimator and a 30,000 sample dataset.
-We'll also vizualize the dataset using a manifold learning technique called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html).
+We'll also describe the dataset using statistics and visualize it using a manifold learning technique called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html).

 - **Difficulty:** Medium
 - **Training time:** Minutes